 At the end of the day though, what matters most is the content.
 Spelling errors can be worked around, grammar can be fixed, sentences can be shortened, chapters can be broken down into paragraphs, and so on.
 But, if the content is sub-standard, it becomes difficult to salvage it.
 Difficult, but not impossible.
 This is where the writer-editor relationship comes to the fore.
 It is the editor’s responsibility to help the writer put out the best version of his/her story finally.
 The words belong to the writer, the thoughts are his/hers.
 All an editor can really do is provide a direction, and then help guide the writer down that path.

 To all the writers out there – trust yourself and your editor.
 Have faith in your story and in your editor’s feedback.
 Chances are high that it will be a satisfying experience all around.
 Especially if this process takes place with good grammar.
 If that is the case, you’ll find me happily cocooned in my non ‘nails-on-a-chalkboard’ place, reading and editing articles in TNR, size 12.

 A love for the written word has led Oishani to structure her life around reading.
 Books introduced her to a world filled with so many possibilities, and helped her understand the power of a well-written story.
-With an educational background in English Literature and Film & Television Studies, she has been working as an editor for an arts magazine for a few years now.
+With an educational background in English Literature and Film & Television Studies, she has worked as the editor for an arts magazine in the past.
 She believes in the healing powers of a perfectly brewed cup of coffee and the chance to explore a new city.
 And, no matter where she might be, her Kindle (loaded with books) is never too far from her person.